pecksr/Cribl-Lab01/docs/index.md

 - On the right pane click on ‘Send to Routes’
 - From the new context window click Yes
 - Click Save.

 ## Part 2 – Routes and Pipelines

-Now we have successfully sent data via QuickConnect lets use Routes to send data to the same destinations.
+Now that we have successfully sent data via QuickConnect, lets use Routes to send data to the same destinations.
-First let’s enable another Source from our Datagen (windows_xml)
+First let’s enable another Source from our Datagen (windows_xml).

 ### 1. Enable a new source